 Van Leeuwen Artisan Ice Cream is a New York native and possibly has some of the best ice creams in NY.
 We recommend the Mint Chip and Salted Carmel.
 They also have vegan options available.

-Chelsea Market can be hell on the weekends, but their never-ending options of food stands can make it worth it … or just going during the week.
+Chelsea Market can be hell on the weekends, but their never-ending options of food stand can make it worth it … or just going during the week.

 NYC Flatiron is home to Eataly – a great place to stop by for some pizza, gelato, wine and all things actually Italian.
 Bring home some of their hand made pasta and you’ll feel like you just took a quick trip to Rome.

 What started out as a cheese store has become one of our favorite NY restaurants and they have just opened a second part just for mac & cheese.

 Traditional NY bagels with every topping or cream cheese you could want.
 Trust us, it’s good.

 Looking for a rooftop bar?
 Try Gallow Green.
 There is plenty of outdoor garden space and fireplaces for those chilly nights.